springwolf/springwolf.github.io/docs/faq.md

 ### Is Spring Boot 2.X supported?

-You can use an older version of springwolf, which is build to support Spring Boot 2.X.
+You can use an older version of Springwolf, which is build to support Spring Boot 2.X.
 However, these versions do not get any updates.

 Last versions to support Spring Boot 2.X: